 Although the Irish Terrier when in contact with other dogs, is capable of retaining his independence, when in contact with people, he is especially loyal, of good nature and attached to his family.

-However, if he or his family are attacked, it has the courage of a lion and will fight to the inevitable end itself.
+However, if he or his family is attacked, it has the courage of a lion and will fight to the inevitable end itself.

 All of this justifies its early description “the guardian of the poor, the friend of the farmer and the favorite of the Lord.”